 Colony Battery Cages: Quick Facts

 Colony battery cages are the new industry standard for keeping layer hens in confinement.
-Here SAFE provides the answers to frequently asked questions on this issue.
+Here we provide the answers to frequently asked questions on this issue.

 - Have battery cages been banned?